-Serbia, Bulgaria: Competition between two key TSOs holds back the regional trading platforms25.
-May 2015. / News Serbia Energy
+Serbia, Bulgaria: Competition between two key TSOs holds back the regional trading platforms, News Serbia Energy

 After recent decision to establish partnership with Nord Pool and decision not to join regional CAO SEE, Bulgaria decided to await start up of EU cross border capacity auction platform.
 Competition with Serbian TSOs intention to establish regional training platform is present as well.
 According to the Energy Community, both Serbia and Bulgaria are key countries for successful regional trading platform.